UK's FTSE slips, Rolls Royce slumps after profit downgrade

 * Rolls Royce slumps after cutting profit forecasts

-LONDON, July 6 (Reuters) - A slump in Rolls Royce led Britain’s top equity index lower on Monday, although it outperformed continental European indexes after Greece voted to rejected austerity conditions for a bailout.
+LONDON, July 6 (Reuters) - Britain’s top equity index fell on Monday with Rolls Royce slumping after cutting profit forecasts as Greek voters’ rejection of austerity conditions for a bailout impacted European stock markets.

-Engineer Rolls Royce was the worst-performing FTSE 100 stock, falling around 9 percent after the company cut its profit forecasts for this year and next.

-The company cited continued weakness in oil and gas markets plus lower demand for some of its aero-engine programmes as behind the move, increasing the challenge for its new chief executive.

 The blue-chip FTSE 100 index fell by less than other European markets, with some traders saying Britain was benefiting from being viewed as a relative “safe haven” away from the problems of the euro zone.

-“The British stock market is slightly outperforming given ... (it is) relatively less exposed to the problems in Greece,” said Securequity sales trader Jawaid Afsar.
+“The British stock market is slightly outperforming given the fact that it is outside of the euro zone, and therefore relatively less exposed to the problems in Greece,” said Securequity sales trader Jawaid Afsar.

-The FTSE 100 has erased gains made over the course of 2015 and is some 8 percent below a record high of 7,122.74 points set in April, with investor confidence being knocked in part by uncertainty over Greece.
+Engineer Rolls Royce was the worst-performing FTSE 100 stock, falling around 9 percent after the company cut its profit forecasts for this year and next, citing continued weakness in oil and gas markets plus lower demand for some of its aero-engine programmes.